Hyundai Asan: Accusations of corruption

 Hyundai Asan has faced accusations of being a vehicle for illegally transferring US$100 million to North Korea from the government of former South Korean President Kim Dae-jung.
-The money was supposedly used to persuade North Korean leader Kim Jong-il to attend the inter-Korean summit in 2000.
+The money was supposedly used to persuade North Korean leader Kim Jong Il to attend the inter-Korean summit in 2000.
 Hyundai Asan is building an industrial park, cross-border roads and railway lines in North Korea.
 The delay of the projects, due to political difficulties, put severe financial strains on the company.
 The head of Hyundai Asan, Chung Mong-hun, faced corruption and embezzlement charges.
 Chung was tried on charges of manipulating company accounting records to hide the secret transfers and embezzling more than twelve million dollars of company funds to pay bribes.
-On August 4, 2003 he committed suicide by leaping from his 12th floor office.
+On August 4, 2003, he committed suicide by leaping from his 12th floor office.

-Recent developments
+Kaesong Industrial Park

-Kaesong Industrial Park is being developed in North Korea, with the planned participation of 250 South Korean companies, employing 100,000 North Koreans, by 2007.
-Three companies started operations in March 2005, in the park's pilot phase.
+Hyundai Asan was hired by North Korea to develop the land for Kaesong Industrial Park close to the border with South Korea in the early 2000s.
+With this Industrial Park, a total of 124 firms took advantage of low-cost labor available in the North employing around 54,000 people from DPRK to compete with China to create low-end goods such as shoes, clothes, and watches before its abrupt closure in February 2016.